Amy Zaranek is a writer and editor from Michigan.

 Amy Zaranek is an award-winning writer and the managing editor of The Black Fork Review.
 Her writing has appeared in Hobart, Yemassee Journal, matchbook, and elsewhere, and her essays have been anthologized in collections such as OUR BEST WAR STORIES and TALES FROM SIX FEET APART.
 She is a Writing by Writers fellowship recipient and volunteers as a mentor for the Veterans Writing Project.

 Amy offers writing coach services, readings, and classroom visits, both in-person and virtually.

 Amy received her MFA in creative nonfiction from Ashland University and her BA in Communication Studies from Wayne State University.

-She worked as a wrangler for four seasons on various ranches in Colorado, where she helped train horses and raise cattle and bison.
+She played collegiate softball before working as a wrangler for four seasons on various ranches in Colorado, where she helped train horses and raise cattle and bison.
 She now lives and writes in Metro Detroit.

 Thank you for visiting!